Fabian0510/colibri_interview/README.md

 # colibri_interview

 ## Overview
+this is Geoff Jones' code for an interview with Colibri Digital.

 This code is written in Python and uses the PySpark environment and libraries.
 To run, import into a Databricks workspace and use a basic serverless compute.

 ## depedencies